 Startup India – A clamor that is being heard across the world like never before.
 Everywhere you go today, you can’t miss hearing or reading about how India is the next big startup nation!

 On 15th August 2015, our honorable Prime Minister Mr. Narendra Modi stood at the Red Fort and made a call to “Startup India, Stand up India”.
-His words were echoing the sentiments of today’s India- the flame had already been ignited in the minds of India to create awesome products and companies which will change the world!
+His words were echoing the sentiments of today’s India- the flame had already been ignited in the minds of our youth to create awesome products and companies which will change the world!
 The Prime Minister’s call was reassurance that the government is understanding and supporting the sentiments in our minds.

 Never before in the history of the country have so many powerful forces come together to enable the Indian startup ecosystem.
 The gods have made their will known, the oracle has spoken!
 The time is here when India is becoming a startup nation.
-In the article below, we take a look at the various powerful forces that have come together in India and they way they are playing out together to create this startup nation.
+In the article below, we take a look at the various powerful forces that have come together in India and the way they are playing out together to create this startup nation.
 Startup Nation India – From a land of job seekers to a land of creators!
 Enjoy reading!